Comparisons of wxmplot with other Python Plotting tools¶

 pg.exec()

 The plots with pyqtqraph are interactive.
-Though perhaps not quite as customizable as wxmplot, it is much better than any other library described here and pyqtgraph definitely values view user interaction with the data.
-And, in fairness to the pyqtgraph, it is explicitly designed to do more than simple line plots.
+Though perhaps not quite as customizable as wxmplot, it is much better than any other library described here and pyqtgraph definitely values user interaction with the data.
+To be clear, pyqtgraph is explicitly designed to do more than simple line plots.

 I find the quality of the Line plots to be somewhat worse than the plots made with matplotlib and wxmplot.
-The text in the plot is very hard to read, which I find troubling.
+The text in the plot is very hard to read, I see very little in the online documentation about this.
+I find troubling.
 But not being very familiar with pyqtgraph, I am not certain how to adjust things like margins and the sizes of markers and text, so I am willing to call some of these things a matter of taste and say they might be possible to improve.

 Comparison with PyQtGraph/PythonGUIs¶